Last Updated November 27, 2024

 Money Is No Object

-Vitamix has just released a new Ascent series.
+Vitamix has just released a new set of Ascent models.
+Full details are in my Vitamix Ascent X Series Review.
 For the time being, both the original Ascent and the new Ascent Series machines are available.
-I’m working on a full review, but here’s a quick overview: I recommend first considering container size.
+Here’s a quick overview of the changes: I recommend first considering container size.
 Do you want the wide 64-oz container, or the narrow 48-oz container?
 You can of course get a second container, but most people start with only one, so it’s good to get the right one.
 The narrow container works better with smaller volumes.
 In my opinion, the next factor to consider is which aesthetics you prefer.
 This is a machine that will likely sit on your counter for many years, so there’s value in getting the one that makes you happiest to look at.
 Finally, the X4 and X5 of the new series introduce some handy indicators, especially for new users: it tells you when to use the tamper, and warns you if the motor is starting to overheat.
 (All Vitamix models have a thermal cutoff that protects the motor before it burns out, but the standard approach is to shut off the motor and keep you from turning it back on until it cools, which can be 30 to 60 minutes.)

 The Food Processor Attachment gives more reason to consider Ascent and Venturist models, since it is not compatible with classic models.
 If you don’t care about the premium finish of the A3500, consider saving big on the Reconditioned V1200.